 What We Do

 We provide information, help and support to sufferers of Pernicious Anaemia (PA), including their families and friends and strive to improve current and future diagnosis and treatment of Pernicious Anaemia by: providing information to health professionals, engaging in research with the health research community, lobbying decision makers and working hard to change the way in which PA is diagnosed and treated.

-We provide Information Leaflets that explain in plain English what Pernicious Anaemia is and outlines some of the likely problems and consequences that the newly diagnosed patient can expect to encounter
+We provide Information leaflets, articles and information booklets that explain in plain English what Pernicious Anaemia is and outline some of the likely problems and consequences that the newly diagnosed patient can expect to encounter.

-We lobby politicians to encourage them to call for a complete review of how Pernicious Anaemia in particular and B12 deficiency in general is diagnosed and treated and engage with decision makers to address issues our members are facing.
+We lobby the political and medical establishments to encourage them to call for a complete review of how Pernicious Anaemia in particular and B12 deficiency in general is diagnosed and treated and engage with decision makers to address issues our members are facing.

 We speak with the media, including the BBC and the Wall Street Journal, about the issues facing Pernicious Anaemia sufferers and publish awarness raising articles.
 We also support members who participate in sponsored athletic events and maintain a public presence on the web and social media.

 We organise conferences and seminars for healthcare professionals and patients where medical professionals can share and discuss their research into B12 and Pernicious Anaemia.

 We have produced a documentary, Living with the Fog, which is available on our website and YouTube channel and are working on a new documentary to raise more awareness.
 We provide our members with a quaterly newsletter to keep our members up to date on all developments.